moxley/param_map/README.md

 Use atom keys to access values in string-keyed maps.

+The `ParamMap` API is compatible with a subset of the `Map` module, which we are already familiar with.

 Unlike similar packages, `ParamMap`, does not blindly convert strings to atoms.
 It converts only the keys you specify.

-The API is compatible with a subset of the `Map` module, which we are already familiar with.

-If you use Ecto, maybe you know that as hard as we try, we can't help but read values from untrusted, string-keyed maps before they get normalized into an Ecto.Changeset.
-Changesets can be too heavy-handed for some situations.
+Also, it does not force you to define a schema, or generate a struct def.

+If you are a user of Ecto.Changeset, you've probably written a function that takes untrusted, string-keyed params and acts on them before passing them to a changeset.
+If the function uses string keys to access map values, then that function becomes coupled to the outer (web) layer of the application where string-keyed maps are unavoidable.
+What if you want that function to be callable from inner layers of the application that perfer atom keyed maps?
+`ParamMap` gives you that flexibility.

 ## Usage